The Sensual Pickpocket of Barcelona

 I was not firm enough.
 I should never have given her the poster.
 It triggered an array of deep seated emotions in Kate and those brought the tears.
 I have little defense against tears and that is how we ended up on a flight to Spain a week later.

 In 1883 Antoni Gaudi took over the design of the Sagrada Família.
 He worked on it until his death in 1926 when he was run over in traffic.
+Traffic that he created by making a divine hunk of art that attracted zillions of tourists.
+Jokes on him.
+Art does not always imitate life.
+It often ends it.

 Since then the city fathers and graffiti artists labor night and day to complete Gaudi’s piece de resistance, the Temple Expiatori de la Sagrada Família, which to my way of thinking looks like an upside down cathedral that melted under the blazing Spanish sun.